oskarek/swift-json-parsing/README.md

 This library ships with a number of json parsers, that can be composed together to deal with more complex json structures.
 As mentioned in the previous section, they all take values of the custom type `JSONValue` as input, so when using the `parse`/`print` methods, they convert to/from that type.

-When you want to use them to decode/encode json _data_ (which is likely to be the most common usecase) you just use the `decode`/`encode` methods defined on them instead, which does the converting to from data for you.
+When you want to use them to decode/encode json _data_ (which is likely to be the most common use case) you just use the `decode`/`encode` methods defined on them instead, which does the converting to from data for you.

 ### Null